braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/cloud_ingestion/redshift.md

 ## Product setup

 New Cloud Data Ingestion integrations require some setup on the Braze side and in your Redshift instance.
 Follow these steps to set up the integration:
+1. Make sure Braze access is allowed to the Redshift tables you want to sync - Braze will connect to Redshift over the internet.
-1. In your Redshift instance, set up the table(s) or view(s) you want to sync to Braze
+2. In your Redshift instance, set up the table(s) or view(s) you want to sync to Braze
-2. Create a new integration in the Braze dashboard
+3. Create a new integration in the Braze dashboard
-3. Test the integration and start the sync
+4. Test the integration and start the sync

 ### Set up tables or views